-Many thanks to Kara Greenblott and Mary Olive Smith for their hard work in putting together this amazing video featuring members of Howard Center’s Arts Collective!
+Many thanks to the Media Factory and UVM Fleming Museum (left) and Kara Greenblott and Mary Olive Smith (right) for their hard work in putting together these amazing videos featuring members of Howard Center’s Arts Collective!

 Arts Collective Exhibit